nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case ends.

-#### UC-APT-003 - Update appointment
+#### UC-APT-003 - Edit appointment

 ##### MSS

 1. User requests to list appointments.
 2. VMS shows a list of appointments.
-3. User requests to update a specific appointment in the list using the ID with the args.
+3. User requests to edit a specific appointment in the list using the ID with the args.
-4. VMS update the appointment.
+4. VMS edit the appointment.

     Use case ends.